What Drives Government Performance? A Look at the Numbers

 R test (controlling for Business Effectiveness): ρ = 0.447 (p = 0.0008) → The link remains strong.

 What this means: Money matters.
 How agencies control their budgets has a huge impact on efficiency.
-It’s not just that well-run agencies tend to have more resources – its that financial control helps agencies drive better outcomes.
-When funds are available and allocated wisely, operations run smoother, and services are delivered faster and more effectively.
+It’s not just that well-run agencies tend to have more resources, it is that financial control helps agencies drive better outcomes.
+When funds are available and allocated wisely, operations run smoother, and services are delivered faster and more efficiently.

 S test: ρ = 0.504 (p = 0.000121) → Strong positive correlation.